As we approach another hot summer across New Zealand, I thought a quick BLOG-TIP on storing your cigars is in good order;

 Overall though the key is outside temperature and RH will alter the humidity levels within your humidor; with my controlled room I never see any major changes in humidity; but if there is a prolonged period of rain or dry days, I will see it alter a bit.

-Regardless of using a zip-lock bag, Tupperware container or a humidor; this week it's all about the heat I'm afraid.
+Regardless of using a zip-lock bag, Tupperware container or a humidor; summer it's all about the heat I'm afraid.

 Anything over 21 degrees (70 Fahrenheit) and you start to run risks of tobacco beetles and large humidity changes.